Weight Loss Medications

 You can use any local pharmacy or online pharmacy to obtain your prescription.
 For example, you can select a local Costco, Pharmasave, Shoppers Drug Mart (SDM), or Rexall.

 Yes, TeleTest can renew existing prescriptions obtained from other providers.
+You can choose 'Weightloss Medication Renewal' from the Weight Loss category.
 During your chat, you'll be required to upload a photo of any of the following as proof:

 • A pharmacy receipt